Vaush: Career

 In 2019, he was banned from Twitch for saying that the US should invade Israel in defense of Palestinians, an incident which he later described as himself "going too far criticising Israeli imperialism".
 As a result, he transitioned to YouTube as his main platform, after having created his YouTube channel that January.
 In June 2019, Kochinski debated conservative YouTuber Hunter Avallone.
-Avallone later said "I got wrecked in [that] debate" and subsequent to the debate his views took a leftward turn resulting in a video titled "Why I Left The Right".
+Avallone later said he "got wrecked in [that] debate" and subsequent to the debate his views took a leftward turn, resulting in a video titled "Why I Left The Right".
 In December 2021, Kochinski was again banned from Twitch indefinitely for using the racial epithet "cracker" on stream.
 He used the term while discussing whether it could be considered a racial slur and if saying it should be a bannable offense following the ban of fellow Twitch streamer Hasan Piker for saying the word on stream.
 In response to the ban, Kochinski told The Washington Post that social media platforms are "terrible at acknowledging context and power relations when it comes to harassment."

+Kochinski and fellow political streamer Destiny organized their communities to knock on more than 10,000 doors and make 50,000 phone calls in support of Janet Protasiewicz during the 2023 Wisconsin Supreme Court election.
+In a Progressive Victory livestream that September, Kochinski, along with Destiny, Emma Vigeland, and Keffals, interviewed U.S. Representative Ro Khanna about various topics, including the importance of youth political participation and ways to push progressive political sentiment.